joon-huh/joon-huh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Joon Suk Huh"
+title: "Personal Webpage"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html